40+ FREE Embroidery Machine Fonts to Download Now

 Computer Fonts vs. Embroidery Fonts

 When you type on your computer, for instance, in Microsoft Word, you use either a .otf (Open Type Font) or .ttf (True Type Font) font.
-This type of font file cannot be downloaded to or used directly on an embroidery machine.

 This is because specialized embroidery font files include extra information directing your machine where and when to put different types of stitches to create letters.